watchOS 8 release date, features, beta and Apple Watch compatibility

 The watchOS 8 update brings a new Mindfulness app, sleep app updates to track Respiratory Rate, Fitness Plus updates, and more.

-While we don't expect watchOS 8 to publicly launch until later in the year, Apple did announce a developer beta at WWDC 2021.
-Presumably, a public beta will follow, but we haven't heard about when that will be.
+While we don't expect watchOS 8 to publicly launch until later in the year, Apple did announce a developer beta at WWDC 2021, which is available now for anyone with a developer account.
+The public beta will be available for folks to download in July.

 Cut to the chase